 Now, I’m well aware that there is a contingent who would say that TRUE homesteading isn’t going to change because, by definition, homesteaders don’t adapt new technologies, they rely on time-proven procedures for self-sufficiency.
 Presumably, the majority of these folks live in dimly-lit spaces eking out an existence with stone and wooden tools, but every so often they fire up their Dell QuadraMultiPlexPro 9500 III and they write scathing comments on homesteading forums, mostly in all caps, explaining why HOMESTEADING MUST BE PURE and not sullied by any modern convenience.
 This article assumes the reader is not of this persuasion.

-Homesteading as we’ve always known it has been defined by two mutually beneficial goals: self-sustainability and sensible frugality.
+Homesteading as we’ve always known it, has been defined by two mutually beneficial goals: self-sustainability and sensible frugality.
 Traditionally, these two have worked together—self-reliance provides the most important elements of life for the lowest cost.
 Now we seem to be standing at the threshold of an era where those two disciplines seem to grow apart in ways that they never have before.

 ALREADY HAPPENING: Connectivity Brings Income to the Sticks

 However, an estimated one in five American households still doesn’t have access to high-speed Internet.
-The Obama Administration has made proposals to extend broad-band to the public at large.
-Not unexpectedly, this effort is being battled by those telecomm companies who currently enjoy virtual monopolies for which bringing cheap, fast internet access to the public would not be in their own best interests, and of course by those congressmen that these companies own.
+The Obama Administration made proposals to extend broad-band to the public at large.
+Not unexpectedly, this effort was battled by those telecomm companies who currently enjoy virtual monopolies for which bringing cheap, fast internet access to the public would not be in their own best interests, and of course by those congressmen that these companies own.

-Look for this log-jam to break up in the coming months and years as consumer groups join the fray.
+Look for this log-jam to break up in the coming months and years as consumer groups join the fray and satellite speeds multiply.
 When every little farmhouse has bandwidth to match that in Redmond, companies large and small will start to appreciate the savings they’ll enjoy by not having to provide real estate (desk space, restrooms, kitchen facilities, parking) for workers to occupy while in the firm’s employ.
 (Like many companies, Homestead.org hires free-lancers for tech work, most of whom live in private, rural locations.)
-There are those who would say that relying on outside employment isn’t exactly the essence of self-reliance, but unless you’ve inherited your homestead, working for The Man may be a necessary evil in order to achieve your goals.
+There are those who would say that relying on outside employment isn’t exactly the essence of self-reliance, but unless you’ve inherited your homestead, working for The Man may be a necessary evil to achieve your goals.
 Connectivity makes that possible of course, but it also allows you to become The Man yourself.

 Perhaps next time Prudence will point out that you no longer have to give up a high-paying profession just because you live hours from the city.